abpframework/abp/docs/en/Tutorials/Part-4.md

 ### Razor Page

 While securing the HTTP API & the application service prevents unauthorized users to use the services, they can still navigate to the book management page.
-While they will get authorization exceptions when the page makes the first AJAX call to the server, we should also authorize the page for a better user experience and security.
+While they will get authorization exception when the page makes the first AJAX call to the server, we should also authorize the page for a better user experience and security.

 Open the `BookStoreWebModule` and add the following code block inside the `ConfigureServices` method: